 “There are no Scottish-headquartered financial institutions left and they don’t have major relationships with RBS anymore so I can’t see CMS doing this to chase clients,” says a source.

 Some suggest that it is Dundas’ energy clients that are attractive to CMS.
 The firm has a number of oil supply and trading companies as clients and gets work in Aberdeen and Glasgow.
 Indeed the negotiations were led by CMS Scotland energy partner Stephen Miller.

-“A partner said to me: ‘What’s the same of that firm that Pinsents merged with again?’
-That’s what it will be like here, there will be no memory of Dundas in a year’s time,” says one source, adding, “despite the history of these Scottish firms, once they’re gone they completely leave the memory.”
+“A partner said to me: ‘What’s the name of that firm that Pinsents merged with again?’
+That’s what it will be like here: there will be no memory of Dundas in a year’s time,” says one source, adding, “despite the history of these Scottish firms, once they’re gone they completely leave the memory.”

 Another adds: “This is no different to what happened with Pinsents and McGrigors.”

 Questions are also being raised over the thorny issue of the firm’s London office which many think could be under threat, despite being potentially persuasive for the merger.